thedissenter/thedissenter/content/episodes/245-Daniel-Conroy-Beam-The-Evolutionary-Psychology-of-Mating.md

 draft: 'false'
 id: e245
-summary: Dr. Daniel Conroy-Beam is Assistant Professor of Psychology in the Department of Psychological &amp; Brain Sciences at the University of California, Santa Barbara (UCSB).
+summary: Dr. Daniel Conroy-Beam is Assistant Professor of Psychology in the Department of Psychological & Brain Sciences at the University of California, Santa Barbara (UCSB).
 He uses an evolutionary perspective to understand how mate preferences are linked to actual mating outcomes.
 Specifically, he is interested in how mate preferences are integrated with one another computationally in order to make mating decisions.